junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ---

 ## Introduction

-Memecoins are starting to gain significant traction on the Internet Computer network(ICP).
-Some of these tokens, such as Windoge98 and Ghost, have reached high prices and attracted many retail investors into the ecosystem.
+Memecoins are starting to gain significant traction.
+Some of these tokens, such as [Windowge98](https://windoge98.com/), [Damonic Welleams](https://damonicwelleams.com/), [Wumbo](https://qmpah-qqaaa-aaaal-ajabq-cai.icp0.io/), [Spellkaster](https://spellkaster.app/) and [$stik](https://bj2ym-biaaa-aaaal-aji3q-cai.icp0.io/), have reached high prices and attracted many retail investors into the ecosystem.
 Now, you may be wondering how these meme tokens were launched.
 In this article, we will walk you through all the steps you need to follow in order to create your own memecoin project.

-From creating the token canister to building a marketing website for your token using Juno, and then launching the token on ICPSwap, a major decentralized exchange (DEX) on the Internet Computer network, we've got you covered.
+From creating the token canister to building a marketing website for your token using Juno, and then launching the token on [ICPSwap](icpswap.com/), a major decentralized exchange (DEX) on the Internet Computer network, we've got you covered.

  We will also provide some useful tips that you can use to create a successful memecoin project.
-By the end of this article, you will have all the necessary information to create a memecoin project on the Internet Computer.
+By the end of this article, you will have all the necessary information to create a memecoin project on ICP.

-## Prerequisites

-This article is for anyone interested in creating a memecoin on ICP.
+---

 ## What is ICP